flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/systemPatterns.md

         login_page_test.dart
 ```

-Each layer abstracts the underlying layers' implementation details.
+Each layer abstracts the underlying layers’ implementation details.
 Avoid indirect dependencies.
 The Repository Layer shouldn't know *how* the Data Layer fetches data, and the Presentation Layer shouldn't directly access values from Shared Preferences.
 Implementation details should not leak between layers.
+The `view` folder contains the combined Page/View file (e.g., `login_page.dart`), and the `bloc` folder contains the BLoC-related files.

 Data should flow from the bottom up, and a layer can only access the layer directly beneath it.
 The `LoginPage` should never directly access the `ApiClient`, and the `ApiClient` should not depend on the `UserRepository`.
 This ensures each layer has a specific responsibility and can be tested in isolation.